 This graduate program immerses students in dynamic media projects with neighboring communities.
 Focusing on a process-based model, students come to understand the transformational role that arts can play in communities.
 By motivating students to imagine futures through research-based art production, the program enables them to work across a variety of media and platforms, an essential skill that will allow graduates to position themselves within the ever-shifting media industry and landscape.

-Check out this video from Faculty Brooke Singer’s Junior Seminar class, where you can see New Media students planning, installing, and showing their art in Yonkers PC4 space.
+Video from Faculty Brooke Singer’s Junior Seminar class, where you can see New Media students planning, installing, and showing their art in Yonkers PC4 space.